Frequently Asked Questions

 All graduate students (M.A. and Ph.D.) as well as all postdoctoral scholars are eligible.

-100 hours of approved workshops or courses or other training activities, plus a personalized professional portfolio that you can use to market yourself to prospective employers in and beyond academia.
-You can view a current list of eligible courses and workshops here.
+100 hours of approved workshops or development series or other training activities, plus a personalized professional portfolio that you can use to market yourself to prospective employers in and beyond academia.
+You can view a current list of eligible activities here.

 We recommend 1–2 years.
 It is possible, however, to complete the certificate in a single semester.
 You may also request an extension if you need more time to complete the program.

-Two non-credit-bearing courses will be offered in Fall 2017:
+Two non-credit-bearing development series will be offered in Fall 2017:

 - Structuring Content: Lesson, Course, and Curriculum Design